scuenat/DHMTinyNetworks/README.md

 # DHM Tiny Networks
-This repository contains the training scripts to train a tiny model as proposed in this paper, ARXIV LINK.
+This repository contains the training scripts to train a tiny model as proposed in this paper, https://arxiv.org/abs/2203.07772.
 You can download a dataset of experimental holograms at this address: https://zenodo.org/record/6337535.